-New Year’s Day – While January 1st is a public holiday, don’t expect many closures in Orlando.
-The Macey’s Holiday Parade runs from January 1 through January 6 at Universal Orlando Resort and the Citrus Bowl, the country’s seventh-oldest collegiate bowl game, takes place on New Year’s Day.
+- New Year’s Day – While January 1st is a public holiday, don’t expect many closures in Orlando.
+The Macy’s Holiday Parade runs from January 1 through January 6 at Universal Orlando Resort and the Citrus Bowl, the country’s seventh-oldest collegiate bowl game, takes place on New Year’s Day.

-Walt Disney World Marathon and Half Marathon – Thousands of participants attend this annual event that travels a course that runs through the Magic Kingdom, Animal Kingdom, Hollywood Studios and Epcot.
-It also includes a Health and Fitness Expo in the Milk House at Disney’s Wild World of Sports Complex, open for five days, January 8-12 in 2020.
+- Walt Disney World Marathon and Half Marathon – Thousands of participants attend this annual event that travels a course through the Magic Kingdom, Animal Kingdom, Hollywood Studios, and Epcot.
+It also includes a Health and Fitness Expo in the Milk House at Disney’s Wild World of Sports Complex, open for five days.
+January 8-12 in 2020.

-Mecum Auction and Collector Show – The world’s largest collector car auction which represents early every make of vehicle, with more than 3,000 classic and collector cars is hosted in early January, January 2-12, 2020 at Osceola Heritage Park.
+- Mecum Auction and Collector Show – The world’s largest collector car auction, with more than 3,000 classic and collector cars, is hosted in early January, January 2-12, 2020 at Kissimimee’s Osceola Heritage Park.

 Orlando in February

-SeaWorld Seven Seas Food Festival – This long-running festival starts in early to mid-February, on weekends starting February 9 through May 5 in 2019.
+- SeaWorld Seven Seas Food Festival – This long-running weekend festival starts in early to mid-February, February 9 through May 5 in 2019.
 It features 20 international kitchens and markets where visitors can enjoy tasty small plates and samples along with more than 70 beers.

 Orlando in March

-Epcot Flower and Garden Festival – This festival runs for 80 days from early March through early June every year, featuring all sorts of garden delights, food and drink, and a special concert series as well as nearly 70,000 colorful blooms that surround the lakes in Future World while hundreds of mini-gardens will float across the water.
+- Epcot Flower and Garden Festival – This festival runs for 80 days from early March through early June every year, featuring all sorts of garden delights, food and drink, a concert series, as well as nearly 70,000 colorful blooms that surround the lakes in Future World while hundreds of mini-gardens will float across the water.

-Florida Strawberry Festival – This event is all about strawberries, a time when the farmers markets and stores will be overflowing with them, along with cream-topped, chocolate-dipped and sugar-sprinkled strawberries being sold, while headline music acts perform too.
+- Florida Strawberry Festival – This event is all about strawberries; cream-topped, chocolate-dipped and sugar-sprinkled strawberries are sold and eaten, there are carnival rides and games, and headline music acts perform.
 It typically takes place around the first 10 days of March.

-Arnold Palmer Invitational – A crown jewel on the PGA tour, this annual event hosted at Arnold Palmer’s Hill Bay Club & Lodge for a week in early April brings out some of the biggest names in golf with proceeds benefiting the Arnold Palmer Hospital for Children and Winne Palmer Hospital for Women & Babies.
+- Arnold Palmer Invitational – A crown jewel on the PGA tour, this annual event hosted at Arnold Palmer’s Hill Bay Club & Lodge for a week in early April brings out some of the biggest names in golf.
+Proceeds benefit the Arnold Palmer Hospital for Children and the Winne Palmer Hospital for Women & Babies.

-- St. Patrick’s Day – Orlando rolls out the emerald carpet for the Irish holiday on March 17 with highlights that include Disney Springs’ Raglan Road Might St. Patrick’s Day Festival and Wall St. Plaza’s St. Patrick’s Day Block Party with features live Irish music, green beer, Jell-O shots and a leprechaun.
+- St. Patrick’s Day – Orlando rolls out the emerald carpet for the Irish holiday on March 17.
+Highlights include Disney Springs’ Raglan Road Mighty St. Patrick’s Day Festival and Wall St. Plaza’s St. Patrick’s Day Block Party, featuring live Irish music, green beer and Jell-O shots, and a leprechaun.

 Orlando in May

-International Orlando Fringe Theatre Festival – During the second half of May, May 14 through May 27 in 2019, the oldest, non-juried festival in the U.S. takes place featuring art, music and theater with hundreds of shows and free experiences, including live music, the Visual Fringe, Kids Fringe shows, food vendors and a beer tent at Loch Haven Park in Orlando.
+- Orlando International Fringe Theatre Festival – During the second half of May, May 14 through May 27 in 2019, the oldest, non-juried arts festival in the U.S. takes place featuring art, music, and theater with hundreds of shows and free experiences, including live music, the Visual Fringe, Kids Fringe shows, food vendors, and a beer tent at Loch Haven Park in Orlando.

-MEGACON Orlando – The largest comic, horror, anime, sci-fi and gaming event takes place over four days, May 16 through May 19, 2019.
-It brings out the stars, and the opportunity to have your photo taken or get an autograph with celebrities like those who starred in the 1985 classic “Back to the Future,” including Christopher Lloyd and Michael J. Fox, Aquaman actor Jason Momoa and Sean Astin of “Lord of the Rings.”
+- MEGACON Orlando – The country’s largest comic, horror, anime, sci-fi and gaming event takes place over four days, May 16 through May 19, 2019.
+It brings out the stars, and the opportunity to have your photo taken or get an autograph with celebrities.

-Taste of Soul – This even hosted at Orlando Festival Park takes place on a Saturday in mid-May, May 11, 2019.
-It features mouthwatering soul food, focusing on African/American culture along with arts and crafts vendors, DJ music and live soul music for dancing.
+- Taste of Soul – This even hosted at Orlando Festival Park takes place on a Saturday in mid-May, May 11, 2019.
+It focuses on African/American culture, with mouthwatering soul food, arts and crafts vendors, DJ music, and live soul music for dancing.

 Orlando in June

-The Villages Balloon Festival – This 3-day event in early June and sometimes starting in late May, May 31 through June 2 in 2019, features a variety of entertainment and ballooning activities with 30 hot air balloons, tethered balloon rides, and a special Kids Zone with games, activities and miniature horses along with gourmet food trucks.
+- The Villages Balloon Festival – This 3-day event in early June and sometimes starting in late May, May 31 through June 2 in 2019, features a variety of entertainment and ballooning activities with 30 hot air balloons, tethered balloon rides, and a special Kids Zone with games, activities, miniature horses, and gourmet food trucks.

 Orlando in July

-Free Concerts at Lakeridge Winery – Every Saturday throughout July, Lakeridge Winery in Clermont hosts a free outdoor concert with local bands.
-Beer, wine, soft drinks and food will be available for purchase.
+- Free Concerts at Lakeridge Winery – Every Saturday throughout July, Lakeridge Winery in Clermont hosts a free outdoor concert with local bands.
+Beer, wine, soft drinks, and food are available for purchase.

-Taste of Jazz – In mid-July every year, the Dr. Phillips Center hosts nationally-known jazz artists for a week-long jazz workshop which includes a one-of-a-kind jam session and concert that will be held on July 14th in 2019.
-After the concert attendees can mingle with the artists, sip whiskey and bourbon and enjoy light bites.
+- Taste of Jazz – In mid-July every year, the Dr. Phillips Center hosts nationally-known jazz artists for a week-long jazz workshop which includes a one-of-a-kind jam session and concert that will be held on July 14th in 2019.

-Annual Bastille Day Celebration – Held in mid-July each year, July 13 in 2019, this celebration that takes place at various venues in the Audubon Park Garden District features wine and cheese tasting, live music, baguette fencing and more.
+- Bastille Day Bash – Held in mid-July each year, July 13 in 2019, this celebration that takes place at various venues in the Audubon Park Garden District features wine and cheese tasting, live music, baguette fencing, and more.

 Orlando in August

-Main Streets Restaurants Week – In early August every year Orlando hosts this restaurant week (2019 dates to be announced).
-Its culinary Main Street members will provide special prix fixe menus at established price points that range from $5 to $30.
+- Main Streets Restaurants Week – In early August every year Orlando hosts this restaurant week (2019 dates to be announced).
+Participating restaurants will provide special prix fixe menus at established price points that range from $5 to $30.

-Florida Kids and Family Expo – Over a weekend in mid-August, August 17-18, 2019, this expo brings an entire day of indoor fun for families with more than 150 interactive exhibits and special zones for arts and crafts, attractions, sports, bounce houses and more.
+- Florida Kids and Family Expo – Over a weekend in mid-August, August 17-18, 2019, this expo brings an entire day of indoor fun for families with more than 150 interactive exhibits and special zones for arts and crafts, sports, bounce houses, and more.

 Orlando in September

-Universal’s Halloween Horror Nights – This event begins in mid-September, September 13 in 2019, and runs through early November.
-A 10-time winner of “Best Halloween Event” by Amusement Today, it features haunted houses and scare zones that allow participants to live “mega-horror” movies.
+- Universal’s Halloween Horror Nights – This event begins in mid-September, September 6 in 2019, and runs through early November.
+A 10-time winner of “Best Halloween Event” by Amusement Today, it features haunted houses and scare zones that allow participants to relive “mega-horror” movies.

 Orlando in October

-Mickey’s Not-So-Scary Halloween Party – The Magic Kingdom offers this Halloween event that’s an ideal alternative for families with younger kids.
-An annual celebration, it includes a parade, live shows, trick-or-treating, fireworks and character appearances throughout the month of October and into early November.
+- Mickey’s Not-So-Scary Halloween Party – The Magic Kingdom offers this annual Halloween event that’s an ideal option for families with younger kids.
+It includes a parade, live shows, trick-or-treating, fireworks, and character appearances throughout the month of October and into early November.

-Orlando International Dragon Boat Festival – The largest dragon boat event in the state brings over 70 teams to compete.
-It’s free to watch and there will be a variety of foods, including international flavors at the Food Truck Bazaar.
+- Orlando International Dragon Boat Festival – The largest dragon boat event in the state brings over 70 teams to compete.
+It’s free to watch and there will be a variety of international foods at the Food Truck Bazaar.
 The Asia Trend Cultural Expo will also host performances and displays that highlight the diverse cultures of Asia.
-There will be a kids’ zone too, complete with bounce houses and inflatable slides, corn hole toss, giant Jenga and checkers games and more.
+There will be a kids’ zone too, complete with bounce houses and inflatable slides, corn hole toss, giant Jenga, and checkers games and more.

 Orlando in November

-Mickey’s Very Merry Christmas Party – This popular event at the Magic Kingdom is an annual holiday celebration that is held on select nights starting in early to mid-November, running through just before Christmas.
-It includes treats, shows, fireworks and appearances by Santa Claus, Mickey Mouse and other characters.
+- Mickey’s Very Merry Christmas Party – This popular event at the Magic Kingdom is held on select nights from early November through just before Christmas.
+It includes treats, shows, fireworks, and appearances by Santa Claus, Mickey Mouse and other characters.

 Orlando in December

-Epcot International Festival of the Holidays – This fun festival that takes place throughout much of December (exact dates yet to be announced), reveals how Christmas is celebrated around the world, with foods from a wealth of different countries, candlelight processions, costumes, fireworks, laser and water shows.
+- Epcot International Festival of the Holidays – This fun festival that takes place throughout December (November 29 – December 30, 2019) reveals how Christmas is celebrated around the world, with foods from a wealth of different countries, candlelight processions, costumes, fireworks, and laser and water shows.